-The French Department of Agriculture started a breeding program in the post-war period, which successfully rescued the Black Copper Maran chicken (and all the other recognized varieties of Marans chicken) from extinction.
+The French Department of Agriculture started a breeding program in the post-war period, which successfully rescued the Black Copper Marans chicken (and all the other recognized varieties of Marans chicken) from extinction.

 Through selective breeding, they were able to increase egg production to about 200 eggs per year.
-This breed seems to have a bright future.
+This breed, thanks to these efforts and its unique characteristics, seems to have a bright future.